shabeer-syed/acesinehrs/_pages/theory.md

     <section class="max-w-4xl mx-auto px-6 py-12 md:py-16">
       <h2 class="content-heading mt-0">Background</h2>
       <p class="content-text">
         Adverse childhood experiences (ACEs) are potentially traumatic, neglectful or <a href="https://www.who.int/violenceprevention/approach/definition/en/" target="_blank" class="text-blue-600 font-medium hover:underline">violent</a> experiences in childhood.
-Examples of ACEs range from child maltreatment and witnessing violence in the home to growing up with a parent with a mental health problem <a href="https://www.thelancet.com/journals/lanpub/article/PIIS2468-2667(17)30118-4/fulltext" target="_blank" class="text-blue-600 font-medium hover:underline">(1)</a>.
+Examples of ACEs range from child maltreatment and witnessing violence in the home to growing up with a parent with a mental health problem<sup><a href="https://www.thelancet.com/journals/lanpub/article/PIIS2468-2667(17)30118-4/fulltext" target="_blank" class="text-blue-600 font-medium hover:underline">1</a></sup>.
       </p>
       <p class="content-text">
         The concept of adversity is not new.
-However, the term "ACEs" was first introduced by a groundbreaking <a href="https://pubmed.ncbi.nlm.nih.gov/9635069/" target="_blank" class="text-blue-600 font-medium hover:underline">study published</a> in 1998 by the Centers for Disease Control and Prevention (CDC) and the Kaiser Permanente health care organisation in California, USA <a href="https://pubmed.ncbi.nlm.nih.gov/9635069/" target="_blank" class="text-blue-600 font-medium hover:underline">(2)</a>.
+However, the term "ACEs" was first introduced by a groundbreaking <a href="https://pubmed.ncbi.nlm.nih.gov/9635069/" target="_blank" class="text-blue-600 font-medium hover:underline">study published</a> in 1998 by the Centers for Disease Control and Prevention (CDC) and the Kaiser Permanente health care organisation in California, USA<sup><a href="https://pubmed.ncbi.nlm.nih.gov/9635069/" target="_blank" class="text-blue-600 font-medium hover:underline">2</a></sup>.
 Led by co-principal investigators Dr Vincent Felitti and Dr Robert Anda, the study originated from repeated clinical observations within an obesity treatment programme during the 1980s.
-As doctors gathered patient histories, they noticed that severe weight gain, smoking, and substance use were frequently linked to early abuse or household dysfunction <a href="https://www.sciencedirect.com/science/article/pii/S074937971930100X#bib0002" target="_blank" class="text-blue-600 font-medium hover:underline">(3)</a>.
+As doctors gathered patient histories, they noticed that severe weight gain, smoking, and substance use were frequently linked to early abuse or household dysfunction<sup><a href="https://www.sciencedirect.com/science/article/pii/S074937971930100X#bib0002" target="_blank" class="text-blue-600 font-medium hover:underline">3</a></sup>.
       </p>
       <p class="content-text">
-        They hypothesised that for many people, severe weight gain may be the result of an unconscious coping mechanism to manage unrecognised childhood trauma <a href="https://pubmed.ncbi.nlm.nih.gov/9635069/" target="_blank" class="text-blue-600 font-medium hover:underline">(2)</a>.
+        They hypothesised that for many people, severe weight gain may be the result of an unconscious coping mechanism to manage unrecognised childhood trauma<sup><a href="https://pubmed.ncbi.nlm.nih.gov/9635069/" target="_blank" class="text-blue-600 font-medium hover:underline">2</a></sup>.
 This led to a study evaluating over 17,000 adult patients, where the researchers established a strong dose-response relationship between the number of ACEs and health problems in adults, including premature death.
       </p>
       <p class="content-text mb-10">
-        The concept of ACEs helped bring together and measure a diverse set of preventable adverse childhood experiences that can lead to considerable long-term health problems, and can substantially pressure families, health and social care systems <a href="https://www.thelancet.com/journals/lanpub/article/PIIS2468-2667(17)30118-4/fulltext" target="_blank" class="text-blue-600 font-medium hover:underline">(1)</a>.
+        The concept of ACEs helped bring together and measure a diverse set of preventable adverse childhood experiences that can lead to considerable long-term health problems, and can substantially pressure families, health and social care systems<sup><a href="https://www.thelancet.com/journals/lanpub/article/PIIS2468-2667(17)30118-4/fulltext" target="_blank" class="text-blue-600 font-medium hover:underline">1</a></sup>.
       </p>

       <!-- CDC Style Callout Box for the 10 ACEs -->